 I knew that I wanted lots of storage space and a large work surface.
 The new studio also had to have an area for doing video, complete with lights.
 My husband (an avid photographer) insisted that there wasn’t enough room and that I’d have to have lightboxes on stands.
 This room needed to be a working polymer clay studio, so that was not going to work!

 I finally sat down with a tape measure and some pen and paper and got busy designing.
 Then I started stalking the IKEA website, trying to find furniture that would fit into the spaces that I had.
 It was a challenge!

 The closest IKEA is three hours away in Kansas City.
-As it happens, my husband was already there for work, driving a voluminous rental car.
-He received a cryptic text: “Will a 74 inch box fit in the trunk of your rental?”
+As it happened, my husband was already there for work, driving a voluminous rental car.
+He received a cryptic text: “Will a 74-inch box fit in the trunk of your rental?”
 But the more I looked, the more I realized that it was all in stock and it wasn’t all going to fit into the rental car anyway.
 I grabbed my keys and texted my husband.
 “I’m on my way.”

 Five hours later, we were stuffing it all into two different cars and then heading home.
 The studio overhaul had begun!

 I had some decisions to make.
 Firstly, I decided not to paint the studio.
 I do like the purple color.
 But mostly I was eager to get things done.
 I wanted it done NOW already!
 Secondly, I had to decide what to keep and what to throw away.
 If you’ve ever sorted through a studio, you know how difficult this can be.
 But soon the room was cleared out and I was ready to start assembling furniture.
 It took me four days to do all of it.
 My goodness there were a lot of little bolts to attach.
 My knees and my poor smashed thumb were some of the casualties.